MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/LAB_02_build_linux_windows_container_images.md

 + Exercise 3: Deploy container images to Azure Kubernetes Service.
 + Exercise 4: Review the deployment and deprovision all resources.

-In this exercise you build a Linux and Windows container images and store them in Azure Container Registry.
+In this lab you build a Linux and Windows container images and store them in Azure Container Registry.

 ## Exercise 2: Build a Linux and Windows container images and store them in ACR
 In this exercise, you will build a Linux- and Windows-based Docker images and pushed them into the Azure Container registry you created earlier in this lab.